othrif/vbfmet-postprocessing/Plotting/ANN/README.md

 // dumping a pickle file to be read in.
 This is OLD.
 Sid implemented a faster version to write to numpy arrays python dumpTree.py

-//This is the faster code writing to numpy arrays python getData.py

 // running a binomial classifier and to save the model python MLP2.py

+//USE this one: This is the faster code writing to numpy arrays python getData.py

+//then to train based upon this code, you need.
+You can change which variables and which samples are trained in this piece of code.
+Might make sense to make your own version of this code for a new analysis. python trainMLP.py

 // to add tmva variable use this script.
 Make sure the scaler and weights files are correctly set python addMLP.py